phase1geo/Minder/README.md

 To install, run `sudo ./app install` and then run the application from your application launcher or from the command-line with `./app run`.
 If you want to debug with gdb using this build, run `./app debug`.

 Alternatively, you can install the elementary OS Flatpak using `./app elementary` or the Flathub Flatpak using `./app flathub`.
 Once the Flatpak has been built, it can be run using `./app run-flatpak`.
+To make this work, make sure that `flatpak` and `flatpak-builder` are installed on your system along with the required Sdk and Platform flatpaks.

 ## Flatpak